 In Māori culture, people introduce themselves by talking about where they came from and their ancestors.
 In Auckland, many people originally came from other countries, and it’s common for locals to ask you about where you come from and even about your ethnic background and heritage.

-If you go to a marae (Māori meeting grounds) during your visit, it’s customary to introduce yourself by talking about where you come from and your family’s connection to that place.
+If you go to a marae (Māori meeting ground) during your visit, it’s customary to introduce yourself by talking about where you come from and your family’s connection to that place.

-Sitting or leaning against tables, countertops or any other surfaces which are used for food preparation is generally frowned upon by all New Zealanders and particularly offensive to Māori.
+Sitting or leaning against tables, countertops or any other surfaces that are used for food preparation is generally frowned upon by all New Zealanders and is particularly offensive to Māori.

 Aotearoa - New Zealand, long white cloud